Skip to Content

 You can let us know at any time before the divorce is final if you want a settlement agreement, but the sooner the better.
 You can sign the settlement agreement before or during the divorce proceedings.
 You may also decide to have us draft a settlement agreement dealing with property issues now and hire a local attorney to work out child issues in your Domestic Relations Section after the divorce is final.

 Upon payment, you will receive instructions from us so we can prepare your agreement.
-Our comprehensive process ensures that each agreement is tailored to fit the unique circumstances of your situation, catering to any special considerations that might arise.
-Our aim is to provide a seamless and supportive experience throughout this challenging time, helping you finalize your divorce with a settlement that satisfies both parties' needs.
+Our comprehensive process means that each agreement is tailored to fit the unique circumstances of your situation, catering to any special considerations that might arise.
+Our aim is to provide a seamless and supportive experience throughout this challenging time, helping you finalize your divorce with a settlement that addresses both parties' needs.

 Understanding Pennsylvania Law & Its Impact on Settlements